 Hospital-acquired pneumonia is a serious condition that significantly increases patients’ morbidity and mortality.
 This podcast talks about an approach to patients that develop pneumonia in hospital.

-Case 1 – You are called to review a 58-year-old male with a history of diabetes and peripheral vascular disease who presented earlier in the week with leg pain.
+You are called to review a 58-year-old male with a history of diabetes and peripheral vascular disease who presented earlier in the week with leg pain.
 He was found to have critical limb ischaemia and underwent an endovascular revascularisation.
 Tonight, four days following admission, he is noted to be febrile to 38.5 degrees, with a respiratory rate of 24 and the nurse tells you that he has been coughing.

-You go and see the patient, take a history and on examination and (you) notice that their heart rate and blood pressure are okay, but their oxygen saturation is a bit low at 93% and they have reduced air entry in the left lung.
+You go and see the patient, take a history and on examination you notice that their heart rate and blood pressure are okay, but their oxygen saturation is a bit low at 93% and they have reduced air entry in the left lung.
 You order a chest X-ray, which shows new left lower lobe consolidation.